 The Open Access Books Toolkit is a platform that covers specific topics related to publishing Open Access books.

 Finally, Green Open Access (self-archiving) is also an option for books.
-Address this with your publisher at an early stage; ask about the possibilities of making the manuscript available Open Access in the institutional repository, RePub (after an embargo period if necessary).
+Address this with your publisher at an early stage; ask about the possibilities of making the manuscript available Open Access in the institutional repository, Pure (after an embargo period if necessary).

 When applying for research funding, take into account the high costs of Open Access publication of a book.
-The NWO has a fund available for the funding of Open Access books.
+NWO has a fund available for the funding of Open Access books.
 Project leaders or co-applicants of awarded NWO research projects can apply for funding of academic books that result from NWO funding.
 For more information please go to the Call Open Access Books.

 For further reading visit the Open Access Book Network.